 Dating from the turn of the 20th century, this art nouveau pedestrian bridge starts in Largo São Bento, near the metro station, and ends in front of the Church of Santa Ifigênia.
 It was built entirely in Belgium and then shipped piece by piece to Brazil and erected in the center of São Paulo.

 Its yellow wrought-iron railings and multicolored geometrical paving have become one of the most iconic images of the city.
-In addition to its aesthetic appeal, the bridge also serves a practical purpose of linking the old, historic center with the new, modern center of São Paulo, passing over the Anhangabaú Valley below.
+In addition to its aesthetic appeal, the bridge also serves a practical purpose.
+It links the old, historic center with the new, modern center of São Paulo, passing over the Anhangabaú Valley below.

-The shops between the bridge and Rua Duque de Caxias have become known as a place to buy electronic goods at discounted prices.
+The shops between the bridge and Rua Duque de Caxias have become known as THE place to buy electronic goods at discounted prices.

 The Copan Building

-The wavy façade of this enormous skyscraper is the brainchild of Oscar Niemeyer, the famous modernist architect who designed the purpose-built federal capital, Brasília.
+The wavy façade of this enormous skyscraper is the brainchild of Oscar Niemeyer.
+If the name sounds familiar, it's because he's the famous modernist architect who designed the purpose-built federal capital, Brasília.
 Unlike most skyscrapers in the center, which are generally filled with offices, this one is residential.

 In fact, it’s the largest residential building in Latin America, and it houses about 5,000 people.
-A symbol of urban modernity in São Paulo in the 1950s and throughout the ‘60s and ‘70s, the Copan building subsequently underwent a sharp decline and came to be seen as a high-rise ghetto.
+Copan was a symbol of urban modernity in São Paulo in the 1950s and throughout the ‘60s and ‘70s.
+After that, though, it experienced a sharp decline and came to be seen as a high-rise ghetto.